Welcome to Sqwib Cooks...

 have enjoyed cooking for most of my life and enjoy creating or as my wife would say "playing".
 What I enjoy most is creating recipes and trying new methods of cooking.
 I really try to think outside the box on some recipes, specifically appetizers.
 I am my worst critic and will post my honest opinion as well as others opinions on a recipe, good or bad.

 I just wanted to point out that I have never attended culinary school but rate my self as a fairly decent cook.
-Every now and then I come up with a pretty good recipe, you know, one of those recipes where you say, "Dam I outdid myself", unfortunately these are few and far between but it does happen, sometimes I really flop as well.
+Every now and then I come up with a pretty good recipe, you know, one of those recipes where you say, "Dam I outdid myself", unfortunately these are few and far between but it does happen, sometimes I really fail as well.

 Now, about the site,